petschau/WinFellow/trunk/fellow/doxygen/Documentation/mainpage WinFellow Source Code Concepts.md

 This model is chosen to reflect the fact that at any one time, there are many things going on in parallell inside an Amiga.
 It is more efficient and a lot cleaner that the different modules schedule their own tasks through this mechanism than the more obvious one where the main loop would have to ask each module in turn, do you want to do something now?
 Mostly, the answer would have been no, and a lot of wasted CPU-time.

-The module also contains the handlers for End of line and End of frame, these two events do a lot of bookkeeping work for various modules (by means of calling <ModuleName>EndOfFrame() and <ModuleName>EndOfLine() functions, for instance, indirectly, these events drive the sound, floppy and graphics emulation.
+The module also contains the handlers for End of line and End of frame, these two events do a lot of bookkeeping work for various modules (by means of calling EndOfFrame() and EndOfLine() functions, for instance, indirectly, these events drive the sound, floppy and graphics emulation.

 ###CIA Chips Emulation Module Overview###